China–North Korea relations: Relations during the Cold War

-In 1956, at the 2nd Plenary Session of the 3rd Central Committee, leading pro-China Korean figures known as the Yan'an faction attempted to remove Kim Il-sung from power with the support of China and the Soviet Union, but failed.
-This incident has become known as the August Faction Incident and forms the historical basis for North Korean fears of Chinese interference.
+In 1956, at the 2nd Plenary Session of the 3rd Central Committee, leading pro-China Korean figures known as the Yan'an faction attempted to remove Kim Il Sung from power with the support of China and the Soviet Union, but failed.
+This incident has become known as the August faction incident and forms the historical basis for North Korean fears of Chinese interference.
+A joint Soviet-Chinese delegation co-headed by Anastas Mikoyan and Peng Dehuai were sent to Pyongyang to instruct Kim Il Sung to cease any purge and reinstate the leaders of the Yan'an and Soviet factions in September 1956, leading Kim to backtack partially.
 At the same time, China tried to maintain good relations with North Korea because of the Sino-Soviet split and de-Stalinization.
+In May 1957, during a meeting with Kim, Mao said China had been wrong to intervene in the WPK's internal affairs and that there would not be interventions like the Mikoyan–Peng delegation again.
+On 28 October 1958, Chinese troops fully withdrew from North Korea.
+In 1959, China and North Korea signed a nuclear co-operation agreement.